1kd/Discord-IP-Grabber/README.md

 4. Done.

 ## Legal Notice
 This is illegal if you use this without the consent of the owners (in this case, the Discord team).
-I am not accountable for anything you get into, this was just a speedrun to demonstrate how spammers work.
+I am not accountable for anything you get into.
 This is 100% educational, please do not misuse this tool.